Tourism in the Philippines: Attractions

 The island of Luzon is considered the political and economic center of the Philippines.
 The economy of Luzon is centered in Metro Manila, the national capital region.
 Manila was ranked 11th most attractive city for American shoppers out of 25 Asia Pacific cities by a Global Blue survey in 2012.
 Shopping malls can be found around the metropolis, especially in the business and financial districts of Makati, Ortigas and Bonifacio Global City.

-The most popular destinations in the Visayas are Bohol and Boracay known for their white sand beaches and has been favorite island destinations for local and foreign visitors.
+The most popular destinations in the Visayas are Bohol and Boracay known for their white sand beaches and have been favorite island destinations for local and foreign visitors.
 In 2012, Boracay received the "best island" award from the international travel magazine Travel + Leisure.
 Boracay is also a popular destination for relaxation, tranquility and an exciting nightlife.
 In 2018, three Philippine islands, Siargao Island, Boracay, and Palawan, were listed on Condé Nast Traveler's list of Asia's best islands.
 The three islands were ranked first, second, and third, respectively.

 Mindanao, the southernmost island of the Philippines, is home to the country's highest mountain, Mount Apo.
 The mountain has become a popular hiking destination for mountain climbers.
 On average, it takes two to three days to reach the summit.
 The mountain has a wide range of flora and fauna, including over 272 bird species, 111 of which are endemic to the area, including the national bird, the Philippine eagle.